Elico-Corp/odoo-addons/business_requirement_deliverable_project_task_mandatory/README.rst

 =======================================================

-This module extends the functionality of Project Category Business Requirement Project and allow to set a Category that will make required have all task linked to a Business Requirement.
+This module extends the functionality of Project Category Business Requirement Project and allows to set a Category that will make all tasks linked to a Business Requirement required.

 Usage
 =====